things to do in Kona

 While the migrating humpbacks bear most of the attention, there are resident populations of spinner and spotted dolphins that can be seen all year round!

-But for those who want to just sit back, relax, and let someone else do the hard work, there are a number of dolphin-watching cruises leaving from both Kohala Coast and Kona daily.
+If you want to just sit back, relax, and let someone else do the hard work, there are a number of dolphin-watching cruises leaving from both Kohala Coast and Kona daily.
 These trips not only guarantee sightings but also come complete with an informative guide to share interesting facts and stories about Hawaii’s amazing marine life.

 Plus, with some cruises offering full-service cash bars, hearty BBQ lunches, and snorkeling equipment should you want to jump in the water too, they really are the complete package.